MichalMoravik/NemID/README.md

 # NemID

 The project is a composition of 5 Flask (Python) Rest API servers and Azure functions.
-All parts are dockerized, and represent 6 different Docker containers.
+All parts are dockerized and represent 6 different Docker containers.
-The API endpoints in the containers can be hit via Ocelot gateway implemented in C#.
+The API endpoints in the containers can be hit via the Ocelot gateway implemented in C#.

 ![diagram](/diagram.jpg)